mrbusche/matthewbusche.com/_posts/2023-02-28-cache-bust-in-Dockerfile.md

 ---
-title: Cache bust file in Dockerfile
+title: Cache bust JavaScript, CSS or other file in Dockerfile
 date: 2023-02-15 21:09:30
 layout: post
 tags: